Table of Content

 Effects of Waste Material on Environment

 Waste quantities are generally growing in all countries all around the world.
 Every year billions of tons of waste are generated.
-These wastes are the result of activities in our homes, businesses and industries and disposal of all this large amount is an enormous environmental problem with many dimensions.
-Municipal, industrial and agricultural solid waste and biomass deposits cause large scale pollution of land and water.
-The generation of waste causes a loss of materials and energy and increase environmental costs on society for its collection, treatment and disposal.
-The impacts of landfill and incineration are significant because of their potential for greenhouse gas emissions (methane, carbon dioxide) and trans-boundary migration of organic micro-pollutants (dioxins and furans) and volatile heavy metals.
+These wastes are the result of activities in our homes, businesses and industries and the disposal of this large amount is an enormous environmental problem with many dimensions.
+Municipal, industrial and agricultural solid waste and biomass deposits cause large-scale pollution of land and water.
+The generation of waste causes a loss of materials and energy and increases environmental costs on society for its collection, treatment and disposal.
+The impacts of landfills and incineration are significant because of their potential for greenhouse gas emissions (methane, carbon dioxide) and transboundary migration of organic micro-pollutants (dioxins and furans) and volatile heavy metals.
 Problems with waste are as old as the human race.

-Very soon humans realized that waste are a potential source of diseases and infections, so they dump their waste, which was totally biological, away from their settlements.
-The first organized municipal dump is in 500 BC outside ancient Athens in Greece, where regulations required waste to be dumped at least a mile from the city limits and covered with soil (Vuk, 1995).
-Until industrialization of society waste was mostly organic, so they can decompose naturally.
-Later, mostly because of industrialization, urbanization, and developing of consumer society amount of waste increase very fast
+Very soon, humans realized that waste is a potential source of diseases and infections, so they dumped their waste, which was totally biological, away from their settlements.
+The first organized municipal dump was in 500 BC outside ancient Athens in Greece, where regulations required waste to be dumped at least a mile from the city limits and covered with soil (Vuk, 1995).
+Until the industrialization of society, waste was mostly organic so that it could decompose naturally.
+Later, mostly because of industrialization, urbanization, and the development of consumer society amount of waste increased very fast.

 Whether it is biodegradable or non-biodegradable, they harm human life and ruin other organisms and their environment.
-Thus, a proper treatment of wastes has to be done.
-This is not only the responsibility of the Government, but of every individual as well.
+Thus, proper treatment of waste has to be done.
+This is not only the responsibility of the Government but of every individual as well.
 The three Rs- Recycle, Reuse, and Reduce are the simplest steps which can be followed by each person to do their part.
 This can save energy and other resources as well.
-Another step is separate biodegradable from non-biodegradable at home and disposes of them separately.
+Another step is separate biodegradable from non-biodegradable at home and dispose of them separately.